SmartData-Polito/odysseus/docs/source/city_data_manager/city_geo_trips/index.rst

-.. e3f2s documentation master file, created by sphinx-quickstart on Wed Mar 10 10:51:22 2021.
+.. odysseus documentation master file, created by sphinx-quickstart on Wed Mar 10 10:51:22 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.